 Marci lives in Newton with her husband, Joram, and their three children, Eitan, Rina and Dalia.

-Lydia received her Bachelor's degree from Howard University in Washington, D.C., and served research assistantships at Harvard University and UCLA, where she researched leadership theory and housing inequality, respectively.
-Prior to joining Brandeis, Lydia taught high school English in Medellin, Colombia, and served 6 years as Senior Youth Development Coordinator at the Mary's Center Teen Program in Washington, D.C.
+Prior to joining Brandeis, Lydia taught high school in Medellin, Colombia, and served six years as Senior Youth Development Coordinator at the Mary's Center Teen Program in Washington, D.C.
+Lydia received her Bachelor's degree from Howard University in Washington, D.C.

 Laura is an educator, community builder, and artist focusing on the intersection of Torah, ecology, gender, and justice issues.
 She pioneered the Teva Learning Alliance’s Jewish environmental community programs for teens and youth nationally, worked as an educator and rabbinic presence at the Brandeis Collegiate Institute (in California), and has taught at and designed curriculum for Jewish high school programs across the country.
 Laura is an alumna of the American Jewish World Service’s Global Justice Fellowship and is the founder of the Hebrew College Eco-Ritual Lab.
-She has her B.A. from Oberlin College and will receive rabbinic ordination from Hebrew College, a pluralistic rabbinical school, in June 2018.
-When not immersed in building transformational Jewish programs for teens, Laura can be found hiking in the wilds of Virginia, scouting out the best music jams, and exploring the bike trails of Boston with her fiancé, Josh.
+She has a B.A. from Oberlin College and received rabbinic ordination from the Rabbinical School of Hebrew College in Boston.
+When not immersed in building a more whole world with teens and young adults, Laura can be found hiking, making music, or cooking up a storm for Shabbat with her family.